-- 5. The delegation was honoured to present the progresses of the Plurinational State of Bolivia in the field of human rights and highlighted that the national report was the result of a participatory process, which included civil society. - 6.
-The principle of "live well", established in the Bolivian Constitution, was the guidance for designing and implementing social policies in the country.
-The State had made such principle operational through the Patriotic Agenda 2025, otherwise known as the General Plan for Economic and Social Development, with the objective of building a more inclusive society, without discrimination, racism, hate, or division. - 7.
-During the last 13 years, the Bolivian Economic Model had prioritized the needs of the population, including historically marginalised groups, through public investment and the equitable distribution of wealth.
+- 5. The delegation was honoured to present an outline of the progress of the Plurinational State of Bolivia in the field of human rights.
+The national report had been the result of a participatory process, which had included civil society. - 6.
+The principle of "live well", established in the Constitution, had acted as guidance for designing and implementing social policies in the country.
+The State had made such a principle operational through the Patriotic Agenda 2025, otherwise known as the General Plan for Economic and Social Development, with the objective of building a more inclusive society, free from discrimination, racism, hate and division. - 7.
+During the previous 13 years, the productive community economic and social model had prioritized the needs of the population, including historically marginalized groups, through public investment and the equitable distribution of wealth.
 Since 2008, the country had enjoyed economic stability, low levels of inflation and the highest level of sustained economic growth in the region. - 8.
-Between 2006 and 2018, the extreme poverty rate in the Plurinational State of Bolivia had descended from 37.7%, to 15.2%, lifting out of poverty more than two million two hundred thousand people out of a population of approximately 10 million.
-During the same period, the Gini index had registered a significant decrease, from 0.60 in 2005 to 0.42 in 2018, the biggest reduction in South America. - 9.
-These achievements were the result of the implementation of public policies specifically targeted at improving the living conditions of all Bolivians.
-As part of the implementation of Pillar 3 of the Patriotic Agenda 2025, between 2010 and 2018 public expenditure in the field of education had increased from 10 to more than 23 billion Bolivianos and, in 2019, it represented 11% of the State Budget.
-The redistribution of the economic surplus derived from the Bolivian economic model allowed more than 10 million students to benefit from the so-called "Juancito Pinto" voucher scheme, which aimed to promote higher rates of school attendance.
-Additionally, the National Post-Literacy Program called ""Yes, I can continue" brought down the illiteracy rate to 2.4% and allowed 159,135 people over 15 years of age to complete elementary school.
+Between 2006 and 2018, the extreme poverty rate had fallen from 37.7 to 15.2 per cent, lifting more than 2.2 million people out of poverty, in a population of approximately 10 million.
+During the same period, the Gini coefficient had registered a significant decrease, from 0.60 in 2005 to 0.42 in 2018, the largest reduction in South America. - 9.
+Those achievements had been the result of implementing public policies specifically targeted at improving the living conditions of all Bolivians.
+As part of the implementation of pillar 3 of the Patriotic Agenda 2025, between 2010 and 2018, public expenditure in the field of education had increased from 10 to more than 23 billion bolivianos and, in 2019, it represented 11 per cent of the State budget.
+The redistribution of economic surpluses had allowed more than 10 million students to benefit from the so-called Juancito Pinto voucher scheme, which aimed to promote higher rates of school attendance.
+Additionally, the national post-literacy programme called "I Can Go On" had brought down the illiteracy rate to 2.4 per cent and allowed 159,135 people over 15 years of age to complete elementary school.